tweaselORG/TrackHAR/README.md

 Properties in `containedDataPaths` may also contain an array of several `DataPath`s, because one data type might be found in several places in a request, e.g. the `language` might be part of the `query` but also a property in the `body`.
 If a property in a request contains more than one data type, it should be mentioned in all of these data types.
 For example, a property `body.platform` might contain a value like `Android 13.2`, which contains the `osName` as well as the `osVersion`.
 In this case, you’ll need to add the path `body.platform` to both of these properties in the `containedDataPaths`.

-In case you come across a data type that is not defined in the types yet, add your data type to the `Property` type in the `index.ts`.
-Give it an obvious, camelCased name and also a human-readable description in the [tracker-wiki translations](https://github.com/tweaselORG/tracker-wiki/tree/main/i18n).
+In case you come across a data type that is not defined in the types yet, give it an obvious, camelCased name and add that together with a human-readable description to the translations files in the `i18n` folder under `properties`.

 ### Debugging adapters